MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

 Plugin events are the most important way for plugins to interact with the server and the console

 When the server has trigger a specific event, it will list out all event listeners that have registered to this event, then MCDR will invoke the callback function of the listener with the given arguments

 Event Listeners have a priority value.
 The default priority is ``1000``.
 Plugins can specify the priority when they register an event listener manually.
 MCDR will execute event listeners in ascending order according to the priority

 Register a event listener
 -------------------------

-See the `Event listeners <basic.html#event-listeners>`__ section in Plugin Registry in the document of `MCDR Plugin <basic.html>`__
+See :ref:`plugin_dev/basic:Event listeners` section in :doc:`/plugin_dev/basic` document

 MCDR Event
 ----------